yasint23/AWS/aws/hands-on/12_02_2021-Boto3/README.md

 ### STEP-1: List your S3 Buckets:

 - To be able to use Boto3, first you need to import it (import boto3), then you can type other commands regarding it.
-Create a file  called s3list.py and put the code below in it.
+- Create a file a called s3list.py and put the code below in it.

 ```text
 import boto3